Lucid's Philosophy on Acoustic Musical Recordings

 instrument/voice all the way to the listener's ears.
 At each link in the

 chain, the sound is modified in some way.
-Each link can damage the sound and
+Each link can damage and/or

-as a result, can damage the level of accuracy and/or musicality.
+as a result, can damage or enhance the level of accuracy and/or musicality.

 How Does Lucid create 'Realistic' Sounding Recordings?